Stoke Albany

-Stoke Albany is a village and civil parish in North Northamptonshire.
+Stoke Albany is a village and civil parish in North Northamptonshire, England.
 It is off the A427 road between Market Harborough and Corby, about halfway between the two.
-At the time of the 2001 census, the parish's population was 330 people, increasing to 390 (including Brampton Ash and Little Bowden) at the 2011 census.
+At the 2011 Census, the population of the parish (including Brampton Ash and Little Bowden) was 390, an increase from 330 at the 2001 Census.

 The village's name means 'outlying homestead/settlement'.
 The village was held by William de Albinni in 1155.
 The western piece of Corby hundred shaped a different hundred named 'Stoke'.

 St Botolph's Church is a Grade II* listed building.